Automorphic functionals for the minimal representations of groups of type $D_n$ and $E_n$: Eisenstein series

 It remains to show that there are no other relevant terms in $\Psi_{L',L_\beta}$.
 If $(G,L)$ is one of the pairs $(D_n,D_{n-1}), (A_5,A_2\times A_2),(D_5,A_4),(D_6,A_5)$ then for all $v\neq v_0s_\beta\in \Psi_{L',L_\beta}$ one has $v(\beta)\in R^+_L$ and hence $v$ is not relevant.

-For remaining pairs that involve the group of type $E$ the set $\Psi_{L',L_\beta}$ for groups of type $E$ can be very large.
-Hence we offer an inductive argument for these pairs, that are all admissible, which still requires the case-by-case investigation.
+For remaining pairs that involve the group of type $E$ the set $\Psi_{L',L_\beta}$ can be very large.
+Hence we offer an inductive argument for these pairs, that are all admissible, which still requires case-by-case investigation.